UsernameForGitHub21/ColbysBookStore3/ColbysBookStore/README.txt

 4:27
 I have completed the interfaces and their related classes in the Repositories folder including Repository, CategoryRepository, SP_Call, and UnitOfWork
 I have the same error from before occuring on server of the files but I am hopeful that when the issue is resolved, it will resolve for eveywhere in the project
-There is also another error I am having however
-*****(end of 2.2) in startup.cs, line 38 - services.AddScoped<IUnitOfWork, UnitOfWork>(); - produces an error and im not sure why *****
-for now I will progress with out it and hope that it can be resolved withthe other issue as well but I have a feeling that it may produce more errors in the short future if this happens, I will have to stop progress until my code is functioning

 4:46
-Attempting to add the view for the next part produces an error, it states that the project must be able to build in order to procede and since I am unable to fix my errors for now there is nothing more I can do, I am hoping that some of my classmates will be able to help, if any show up to class today, if that fails then I will have to email my instructor and see if there is anytime for me to come in and ask questions.
+Attempting to add the view for the next part produces an error, it states that the project must be able to build in order to procede and since I am unable to fix my errors for now there is nothing more I can do for now.

-December 7, 2022
+2022/12/7
 5:08
 somehow I managed to fix my error, I believe I forgot to specify the scope of some of my files making some of them inaccessable by the rest of my project but now my code runs